This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Watch yourself, detective.
 I’m the last bridge you want to burn, and with your track record, you need somebody on your side.”

 “Yes, sir, Captain Nationwide!”
-Ward sarcastically saluted as Grayson’s face burned red
+Ward sarcastically saluted as Grayson’s face burned red with anger.

 Mel immediately took the hint and tapped his partner signaling for them to leave the office.
 No sooner than he had the chance to lean back in the chair at his desk, a homicide call came through on their scanners prompting him to spring away from it again.